Compare two cars

 Verdict

-Suzuki is apparently more reliable, not too much, but just enough.
+Suzuki appears just a bit more reliable, although the difference is truly marginal.
 The most important thing when deciding between any two vehicles should always be safety, both passive and active.
 In my opinion, everything taken into account, the German car offers much better overall protection, which launches it ahead of the other contender.
 When it comes to performance, both vehicles provide similar experience, so I wouldn't point any of them out.
 Fuel consumption is more or less the same.
-It's really tough to make a final decision here, but if I'd need to, I'd say Opel.
+No mistake, whatever you decide here, but I'd still go for the Opel.
 Nevertheless, let's not forget that people have different preferences and needs, so what really counts is your personal feel.
 I'm only here to help.
-In case you have two minutes to spare I invite you to define your needs, desires and budget and see which car would be chosen by the virtual adviser™, among more than 12.000 different ones in our database.
+I suggest you spend two more minutes in order to find out which car, based on your needs and budget, would be picked by the virtual adviser™, out of 12.000+ vehicles we currently have in our database.